lordmulder/DynamicAudioNormalizer/README.md

 This is the "main" processing function.
 It shall be called *in a loop* until all input audio samples have been processed.

-The function works "in place": It *reads* the original input samples from the specified buffer and then *writes* the normalized output samples, if any, back into the *same* buffer.
+The function works "in-place": It *reads* the original input samples from the specified buffer and then *writes* the normalized output samples, if any, back into the *same* buffer.
 So, the content of `samplesInOut` will **not** be preserved!

 ***Note:*** A call to this function reads *all* provided input samples from the buffer, but the number of output samples that are written back to the buffer may actually be *smaller* than the number of input samples that have been read!
 The pending samples are buffered internally and will be returned in a subsequent call.
 In other words, samples are returned with a certain "delay".
 This means that the *i*-th output sample does **not** necessarily correspond to the *i*-th input sample!
 Still, the samples are returned in strict [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) order.
 The exact delay can be determined by calling the `getInternalDelay()` function.
 At the end of the process, when all input samples have been read, to application shall call `flushBuffer()` in order to *flush* all pending samples.